syne-tune/syne-tune/docs/schedulers.md

   than choosing the first configuration at random, this may not be very good.
 * For `HyperbandScheduler`, you need to choose between `type='stopping'` and `type='promotion'`.
 For neural network tuning, start with `'stopping'`, which is simpler and does not need checkpointing.
+However, if checkpointing is in place, try both of them.
 For some problems, the notion of stopping and checkpointing does not apply, and `'promotion'` may be more natural.
 For example, you may train your model on subsamples of size `(r / 10) * total_size`, `r=1,...,10` (assuming that training scales roughly